-Google's chairman Eric Schmidt took the stage at the Mobile World Congress in Barcelona this afternoon to talk about the role of technology in the "world we live in today" and how it will shape the societies of the future.
-Schmidt, for example, noted that the number of people that use smartphones is still very small, but "think how amazing the web is today with just 2 billion people" and what will happen when another 5 billion get online.
+Google’s chairman Eric Schmidt took the stage at the Mobile World Congress in Barcelona this afternoon to talk about the role of technology in the “world we live in today” and how it will shape the societies of the future.
+Schmidt, for example, noted that the number of people who use smartphones is still very small, but “think how amazing the web is today with just 2 billion people” and what will happen when another 5 billion get online.

 The Future According to Eric Schmidt

 In Schmidt’s vision, societies will be split into three strata in the future and will be divided by how they use technology and how much access to it they have.

 The privileged few, the hyper-connected, are likely to face a future that will only be limited by what technology can do.
 They will have access to unlimited processing power and high-speed networks in most major cities.

 In Schmidt’s vision, this group will soon be represented by robots at multiple events at the same time while sitting in your office.
 For them, technologies that once looked like science fiction, will soon be available.
 Driverless cars, for example, will soon reduce accidents.
 At the same time, though, technology will actually become much easier to use and ideally just disappear.

 Besides these high-connected folks, though, another group, which will also be well-connected but less so than the first group, will form the new global middle class in Schmidt’s future.
 This group, though, will use cheaper technologies for its work – though its members will focus less on building new services and products – and maybe use simpler technologies for telepresence, but still use technology effectively to do their jobs.
 This group, in Schmidt’s view, will also be made up of more sophisticated consumers and those who will be smart about using the Internet to organize politically.